Skip to main content

 What Gets Stored On The App

-In addition to the OpenIddict client record, the app stores tenant-specific metadata used later during token issuance.
+In addition to the OpenIddict client record, the app stores tenant-specific metadata used during token issuance.

 • client_id